 We try to set the timeless words of the Romantics to music which challenges the listener to hear the lines in a new way.
 Because this is music meant to melt the mind, to take you to another place, another time, to change your perception of the world.
 It’s music performed to get your knickers in a twist.

 Most of the members are old enough to remember when getting a new album was an event.
 The images of the cover took you further into the music, and whether you listened through headphones or from loudspeakers blaring through a cloud of reefer smoke, the music and the words had your full attention.
 Music was meant to take you on a trip, not just wallpaper playing in the background.

 IT’S A FAMILY THING.
 It was over fifty years ago I found myself playing in a sandbox with Todd Lane, and we still share a stage.
 My own kid it seems is now outplaying us on every instrument he picks up.
 We record in a house which has been in the family for over half a century, and has stood for more than a half century longer.
-I fell in love with the photography of British artist Cate Davies a decade ago, then realized I had also fallen in love with her.
-From her we get not only the visuals, but an infinite well of inspiration and advice.

 The idea behind this music, these songs, these poems is the same as it was the days they were written.
 There’s a lot of distractions in the world today, and for most of us, long gone is a way of life that allows us to sit quietly and take in these poets through the printed page.
 So sit back, turn off your mind, relax and float downstream.

 Folkswitch is …

 Teelin Atteberry: Fiddle, Mandolin, Guitar, Drums and Percussion, as well as occasional vocal tidbits